pallab17/nodeJs-by-akshay-saini-sir/theory.md

 https e thakle website r data ta ekta hacker read korte parbe na as encrypted form e thakbe human readable form e thakbe na

 thats why https >> http

+## ports-

+now server r sathe connection korte gele we need ports. ports - the places through which we can pass through to connect with the server. ports are just like gates which allows us to connect with the server.
+4-5 digit number like 1234 , 3000.

+there are two types of ports open vs closed ports

+suppose ami amar barite dhukte chaichi amar barir janla diye whiich is closed that means eita closed port so i cant enter the house using this port

+eibar suppose ami ekta mall e dhukte chaichi dorja diye jeita khola ache tarmane its a open port from which we can enter.

+we can choose our own port which is not already running.